Hello! My name is Mike Connolly.

 My Background and What Drives Me

-I am an attorney, a community organizer, a proud progressive Democrat and member of the Democratic Socialists of America.
+I am a community organizer, a proud progressive Democrat and member of the Democratic Socialists of America.
 I live in the Port/Area IV neighborhood by Central Square with my wife Kacy.

 My commitment to social and economic justice stems from my own background.
 I was raised in public housing by a single mother who struggled with health issues.
 I spent time in foster care and benefited from a Head Start program and other social services as a young child.